Best Film for the Canon EOS-1v

-You should expect to see a big difference in businesses that sell it.
-Consumer film emulsions can frequently be purchased from pharmacies and big-box stores in meager quantities.
-Professional film stocks usually need to be bought from an online or camera store.
+There is a big difference in availability.
+Consumer films can frequently still be obtained from big-box stores and pharmacies in limited quantities.
+Professional film should really be bought from a online retailer or camera store.

-The less light available to expose an image, the higher the ISO of the film should be.
-This comes at the trade-off of increased film grain.
+The less light available to expose an image, the bigger the film’s ISO should be.
+This comes at the expense of more film grain.

-To prevent this you are going to need to use a fast lens, flash, and/or tripod.
-Using a high-speed ISO 800 or ISO 400 film probably will make the additional gear unnecessary.
+To stop this you will need to use a fast lens, flash, and/or tripod.
+Using a high speed ISO 400 or ISO 800 film is likely to make the additional equipment unnecessary.

-Latitude is the number of stops a film can be overexposed while holding onto good photographs.
-Pro film emulsions have a greater latitude paired with a slightly increased cost.
+Film latitude is the amount of stops a film can be overexposed while still producing usable photographs.
+Professional films have a larger latitude along with a somewhat increased price.

-Negative film has more latitude when compared to transparency film.
-That is a reason why it’s thought of as more challenging to work with.
+Negative film has more latitude than slide film.
+That is one of the reasons why it’s believed to be more difficult to use.

-The range between the darkest and brightest parts of an image is described as dynamic range.
-Sections of a photograph that don't fit within this range will be seen as totally white overexposed highlights or solid black underexposed shadows.
+Dynamic range is the difference between the highlights and shadows parts of a photograph that can be captured.
+Areas of a photograph that do not fit within this range will appear as solid white overexposed highlights or completely black underexposed shadows.

 - Digital cameras 14+ stops

 - Negative film up to 13 stops

 Transparency film is thought to be tricky to use on account of the constrained dynamic range.
 A very good time to try it would be during the golden hour.